salesforcecli/plugin-data/messages/messages.md

 Format to display the results; the --json flag overrides this flag.

-# bulkRequestIdRequiredWhenNotUsingMostRecent

-The bulk request id must be supplied when not looking for most recent cache entry.

 # error.bulkRequestIdNotFound

 Could not find a cache entry for job ID %s.